Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 but I decided to keep up.

 As if sharing my pain, my prey suddenly slowed down.
-Putting little trust in it's empathy, I looked out for it's trick.
+Putting little trust in its empathy, I looked out for its trick.
 I kept going.
 Our distance shrank.
 I had almost reached it, when it jumped.
 It jumped to the left.
 I went straight.